unixsurfer/anycast_healthchecker/README.rst

-**anycast-healthchecker** is a Python program to monitor a service and instruct `Bird`_ daemon to advertise or withdraw a route associated with the service based on the results of the health check.
+**anycast-healthchecker** is a Python program to monitor a service and instruct `Bird`_ daemon to advertise or withdraw a route associated with the service based on the result of a health check.

-It makes sure that a route is only advertised from the local node if and only if the service is healthy.
+It makes sure that a route is only advertised from the local node if and only if the service associated with the route is healthy.
 It works together with `Bird`_ daemon to achieve this.
 Thus, **anycast-healthchecker** is useful when is used in conjunction with `Bird`_ daemon and with a specific configuration logic in place.

-`Bird`_ is a powerful and functional dynamic IP routing daemon with a lot of capabilities and features.

 What is Anycast
 ---------------